 3. The role of hackers in information security

 Most people today are paid to be professional hackers, professionally known as security researchers or ethical hackers.
 Their roles include enumerating security vulnerabilities in information systems and create tools for demonstrating and detecting the flaws.
 The researchers then release the tools to the general public, most of which end up in malicious individuals’ hands.

 Many cyber criminals use legitimate hacking tools to compromise systems and steal sensitive information.
 Also, other black hat hackers develop similar tools to facilitate the expansion of cybercrime activities.
 Since hackers have become more experienced and continuously gain access to newer technologies, there has been an explosion of hacking tools.
 Therefore, the cyberspace and information security field has become a race between the adoption of protective technologies and advancements of hacking tools and processes.
 The result is a rising wave of cybercrime.

 4. Companies are slower in adopting strong security.

 Many other companies have the same security approach.
-Some may be aware that their systems or networks are insecure or vulnerable but fail to remedy the issues on time.
+Some may be aware that their systems or networks are insecure or vulnerable but fail to remedy time issues.
 Furthermore, most private and public entities have poor security practices, which further contributes to the continued rise of cybercrime.